-Should you have any questions or need clarification regarding these options, a member of the Resolutions Committee will be pleased to call or meet with you to discuss them.
+Should you have any questions or need clarification regarding these options, a member of the Resolutions Committee will be pleased to talk with you to discuss them.
 Please contact the Convention Office at csmith@diomass.org.

 Phase Three: Submit Your Resolution